-Implementation defined behaviour is known within the Fortran standard as processor-dependent behaviour.
-Annex A.2 of ISO/IEC 1539-1 (2010) contains a list of processor dependencies for which implementations should document the actual behaviour.
+Implementation-defined behaviour is known within the Fortran standard as processor-dependent behaviour.
+Annex A.2 of ISO/IEC 1539-1 (2018) contains a list of processor dependencies for which implementations should document the actual behaviour.

 Different processors might process processor dependencies differently.
 Relying on one behaviour is not guaranteed by the Fortran standard.